How To Use Enumerate in Python? – Syntax, Function And Loop

 Now, we will look into the procedure for the String.

-For this case, we need to declare a string there.
-We also have to provide value there.
-Then we will try to do the same case for String also.
-Here, in this case, also the syntax will be the same.
+Then we will try to do the same case for a string also.
+Here, in this case, the syntax will be the same.
 But in place of the List name, we have to provide the String name there.

 General Syntax: list(enumerate(string-name))